 IMPORTANT: Women whose previous marriage was terminated within the last 300 days must obtain a waiver from a law court in Italy.
 This is issued on medical evidence that she is not pregnant.

-“The information provided reflects therefore the most updated instructions available to us.
-We however disclaim all responsibility and liability with regard to any changes and amendments dictated by the relevant authorities involved in the process.
-In conclusion, changes might be introduced with immediate effect and with no prior notice.”
+“The information provided herein reflects the most updated instructions made available to us.
+We disclaim all responsibility and liability with regard to any changes and amendments dictated by the relevant authorities involved in the process that might be introduced with immediate effect and with no prior notice.”